Essex in Ireland: Commission

-The army was fixed at 16,000 troops, with 1,300 horse.
-Among the troops were 2,000 veterans from the Netherlands campaign, led by Henry Dowcra, which it was proposed to distribute in garrisons.
-The plan provided for reinforcements of 2,000 troops from England every three months to make up for expected losses, and a regular postal service was established between Dublin and London via Holyhead.
-Essex also had command of a squadron of five warships with an assortment of fly-boats, which was intended for a landing at Lough Foyle in the north.
-An emergency rendez-vous for the squadron was appointed at Berehaven (or Baltimore) in the southern province of Munster, in the event of Spanish aggression.
-Ultimately the ships were confined to southern waters and played no part in the northern campaign.
+Essex was granted a force of about 17,000 foot and 1,500 horse.
+Among the troops were 2,000 veterans transferred from the Low Countries led by Henry Dowcra.
+Essex was promised reinforcements of 2,000 troops from England every three months to make up for expected losses, and a regular postal service was established between Dublin and London via Holyhead.
+Six months' provisions were gathered in western ports for shipment to Ireland, while Essex carried a quarter-year's pay in treasure.
+He also had command of a squadron of five warships intended for a landing at Lough Foyle in the north.
+An emergency rendezvous for the squadron was appointed at Berehaven (or Baltimore) in the event of Spanish aggression, though the ships were ultimately confined to southern waters and played no part in the northern campaign.
+The campaign's expected cost was £290,000 per annum, twice that of Elizabeth's Netherlands campaign.
+This was the largest army ever dispatched to Ireland, and represented the most far reaching powers of any Irish viceroy under Elizabeth's reign.